Malleable scheduling beyond identical machines: Introduction

+\begin{restatable}{theorem}{restateUniform} There exists a polynomial-time $3$-approxi\-mation algorithm for the problem of scheduling malleable jobs on uniform machines. \end{restatable}

 All our approximation results imply corresponding upper bounds on the integrality gap of the linear programming relaxation [LP($C$)].
-Based on an adaptation of a construction in~\cite{CM15}, we show a lower bound of $1+\varphi \approx 2.618$ on the integrality gap of [LP($C$)] for malleable job scheduling on unrelated machines, where $\varphi$ is the golden ratio (see Appendix~\ref{appendix:unrelated:integralitygap}).
-For the cases of restricted assignment and uniformly related machines, respectively, we obtain an integrality gap of $2$ (see Appendix~\ref{appendix:restricted:integralitygap},\ref{appendix:uniform:integralitygap}).
+Based on an adaptation of a construction in~\cite{CM15}, we show a lower bound of $1+\varphi \approx 2.618$ on the integrality gap of [LP($C$)] for malleable job scheduling on unrelated machines, where $\varphi$ is the golden ratio (see Section~\ref{sec:hardness}).
+For the cases of restricted assignment and uniformly related machines, respectively, we obtain an integrality gap of $2$.

-Moreover, we extend our model and approach in two directions.
-First, we consider a setting where the \emph{effective speed} according to which a set $S$ of allocated machines processing a job $j$ is given by the $L_p$-norm $\sigma^{(p)}_j(S) = \left( \sum_{i \in S} (s_{i,j})^p \right)^{1/p}$ of the corresponding speed vector.
+Moreover, we extend our model and approach in the following direction.
+We consider a setting where the \emph{effective speed} according to which a set $S$ of allocated machines processing a job $j$ is given by the $L_p$-norm $\sigma^{(p)}_j(S) = \left( \sum_{i \in S} (s_{i,j})^p \right)^{1/p}$ of the corresponding speed vector.
 In practical settings, we tend to prefer assignments to relatively small sets of physical machines, so as to avoid delays related to communication, memory access, and I/O (see e.g., \cite{PH13}).
 By replacing the total speed (i.e., the $L_1$-norm) with the $L_p$-norm of the speed vector for some $p \geq 1$, we discount the contribution of additional machines (especially of smaller speeds) towards processing a job $j$.
 Thus, as $p$ increases, we give stronger preference to \emph{sparse} schedules, where the number of jobs shared between different machines (and the number of machines sharing a job) are kept small.
-Interestingly, our general approach is robust to this generalization and results in constant approximation factors for any $p \geq 1$.
-Asymptotically, the approximation factor is bounded by $\frac{p}{p-\ln p} + \sqrt[p]{\frac{p}{\ln p}}$ and our algorithm smoothly converges to the algorithm of \cite{LST90} as $p$ tends to infinity.
-For the extreme case where we use the $L_\infty$-norm, our setting becomes identical to standard scheduling on unrelated machines and we recover the algorithm of \cite{LST90}, achieving an approximation ratio of $2$.
+Interestingly, our general approach is robust to this generalization and it results in constant approximation factors for any $p \geq 1$.
+Asymptotically, the approximation factor is bounded by $\frac{p}{p-\ln p} + \sqrt[p]{\frac{p}{\ln p}}$ and our algorithm smoothly converges to the classic 2-approximation algorithm for unrelated machine scheduling~\cite{LST90} as $p$ tends to infinity (note that for the $L_\infty$-norm, our setting is identical to standard scheduling on unrelated machines).
 These results are discussed in Section~\ref{sec:effective-speed}.